-1. Encourage trips by cycling, through the provision of conveniently located bike parking facilities.
+Encourage trips by cycling, through the provision of conveniently located bike parking facilities.

 - Secure and conveniently accessible bicycle parking for new development is provided in accordance with the rates set out in Table 1.
 Council may require a greater provision of bicycle parking than indicated if warranted in particular circumstances.
 Historic parking deficiency does not apply to the provision of bike parking. - 2.
 Bicycle parking complies with the relevant Australian Standard (AS2890.3). - 3.
 Bicycle parking is clearly marked and signposted. - 4.
 Where bicycle parking is provided within a car parking area, adequate sight lines are provided to ensure safety of users. - 5.
 Where bicycle parking for tenants is provided in a basement car park, it is located on the uppermost level, close to entry/exit points.
 A well-lit, marked path of travel from the bicycle parking area to entry/exit points is provided. - 6.
 Bicycle parking for visitors/shoppers is provided at grade near key access points to the development. - 7.
-Where shower facilities and change rooms are provided for cyclists, convenient access to such facilities is to be considered in the siting of bicycle parking.

-8. Access to bicycle parking is provided in accordance with the RTA's NSW Bicycle Guidelines Austroads, Cycling Aspects of Austroads Guides, which reference Austroads Guide to Traffic Engineering Practice.
+Where shower facilities and change rooms are provided for cyclists, convenient access to such facilities is to be considered in the siting of bicycle parking. - 8.
+Access to bicycle parking is provided in accordance with the Austroads, Cycling Aspects of Austroads Guides, which reference Austroads Guide to Traffic Engineering Practice.
 Slotted drainage grates, longitudinal joint cracks and sharp gradient transitions, which provide hazards to riders, are avoided.

 Note: Provision of adequate bicycle parking on site encourages and facilitates trips by cycling.
 Consideration should be given to the type of bicycle parking facility to be provided, the security arrangements, access and ease of use, having regard to the anticipated users and their duration of stay.
 Bike parking is categorised as Class 1 (high security level), Class 2 (medium security level) and Class 3 (low security level).
 For some development types, it may be appropriate to provide a mix of bicycle parking facilities to meet the needs of various users.
-Refer to Planning guidelines for walking and cycling (Department of Infrastructure, Planning and Natural Resources, December 2004).